 People with psoriasis are at a higher risk of heart disease compared to the general population.
 The carnivore diet can make this worse because an all-meat diet can lead to high cholesterol, which can increase the risk of heart problems.
 Eating large amounts of high-sodium, processed meats can also increase the risk of hypertension (high blood pressure) — another condition associated with psoriasis.
 Hypertension can raise the risk of other types of heart disease and stroke.

-“I’ve drastically changed my diet to eating more of an anti-inflammatory diet, in hopes that I may lessen, or drastically reduce my plaque psoriasis, as well as my PsA joint pain,” one MyPsoriasisTeam member wrote.
+“I’ve drastically changed my diet to eating more of an anti-inflammatory diet, in hopes that I may lessen or drastically reduce my plaque psoriasis, as well as my PsA joint pain,” one MyPsoriasisTeam member wrote.

 A Mediterranean diet limits added sugars, processed foods, and saturated and trans fats.
-Limiting these types of foods may also help with psoriasis symptoms.
+Limiting these types of inflammatory foods may also help with psoriasis symptoms.
 Eating high-fat foods can trigger inflammation in your adipose tissue (body fat), which could lead to a psoriasis flare-up.

 People with psoriasis may also find they benefit from limiting other foods and beverages that trigger their particular symptoms.
 These may include alcohol, dairy, red meat, refined carbohydrates like white bread, and fried foods.

 Over time, you may discover that eating or avoiding certain foods helps you control your psoriasis symptoms.
 For specific medical advice about dietary changes, including taking supplements, talk to your dermatology provider or another health professional.
-Remember, do not adopt an extreme diet or an elimination diet without consulting a medical provider.
+Remember, don’t adopt an extreme diet or an elimination diet without consulting a medical provider.

 Get updates directly to your inbox.